JElchison/bible-study-handout/README.md

 # bible-study-handout
-LaTeX-based handout for Bible study on a passage.
+LaTeX-based handout for group study on a Bible passage.
 Handout style is based on [Tufte-LaTeX](https://github.com/Tufte-LaTeX/tufte-latex).
 Output format is PDF, meant to be printed on single 11x17 page, folded in half to make a 4-page booklet.

 See [sample-handout.pdf](sample-handout.pdf) for an example handout on Exodus 20.
 Keep in mind that pages 2 and 3 will be side-by-side in the middle of the 4-page booklet.